nikmash711/zipcode-project/README.md

 # Location App

-This web app allows users to find out their city and state after selecting a country and inputting a postal code from [this API](http://www.zippopotam.us/).
+This web app allows users to find out their city and state after selecting a country and inputting a postal code using [this API](http://www.zippopotam.us/).

-It also maintains a search history stack of the last 5 searches, which they can clear if they wish to.
+It also maintains a search history stack of the last 5 searches, which the user can clear if they wish to.

 To run the client, navigate to the client folder and run: